motor17/motor17/README.md

-- 👋 Hi, I’m @motor17
+- 👋 Hi, I’m motor
-- 👀 I’m interested in maths, astrophysics and chess
+- 👀 I’m interested in maths, astrophysics, chess and heavy metal music
 - 🌱 I’m currently learning python, c++ and LaTeX

-- 💞️ I’m looking to collaborate on nothing.
-- 📫 How to reach me: haha no
+- 📫 You can reach me if you know ppl who know me

 - ⚡ Fun fact: LEICESTER CITY FOR THE WIN DOWN WITH NOTTINGHAM FOREST